Spectacular Sunsets Awaken Serene Sunrises

 Muskrat Park 207 Willow Green Street

-This tranquil pocket park tucked in the heart of St. Michaels is the backdrop for one of Talbot County’s best sunrise views.
+This tranquil pocket park tucked away in the heart of St. Michaels is the backdrop for one of Talbot County’s best sunrise views.
 The white gazebo, the wooden picnic tables and a bench at the edge of the historic harbor are all perfect vantage points for taking in the sunrise over the Miles River.

 Honeymoon Bridge 202 Cherry Street